vasilikivamv/gene-expression-directionality/README.md

 Code for Master of Statistics thesis.

-Finding the directional dependence between pairs of genes through copulas.
+Exploring different algorithms for finding the directional dependence between pairs of genes.
+The algorithms that are evaluated are:

+Copula Directional Dependence (CDD)

+Non-parametric Bayesian CDD

-(CDD, Non-parametric Bayesian CDD, Parametric Bayesian CDD)
+Parametric Bayesian CDD